🔹 The biggest IPO ever lands on a nervous market

 Stocks bounce on the ceasefire extension, but oil and inflation remain the unresolved risks.

 Good afternoon, A lot happened overnight, and most of it connects back to the same question: what does the price of energy do from here?
-The US-Iran ceasefire expires this week with no deal in sight, oil is back near $90, and the Fed's next chair faces senators
+The US-Iran ceasefire expires this week with no deal in sight, oil is back near $90, and the Fed's next chair faces

 Oil surges, gold holds, and two of America's biggest institutions prepare for new leadership.